SymfonyCasts/solid/sfcasts/sf-cloud-database.md

 one time on production.

-This is a bit tricky because the fixture system  - which comes from DoctrineFixturesBundle - is a composer "dev" dependency... which means that it's not even *installed* on production.
+This is a bit tricky because the fixture system  - which comes from DoctrineFixturesBundle - is a Composer "dev" dependency... which means that it's not even *installed* on production.
 That's good for performance.
 If it *were* installed, we could run: